 Knowing there would be many hurdles to navigate, Nancy quickly began the process of forming what would soon be known as Developmental Enrichment Centers (DEC).
 The new agency was registered with the Arizona Corporation Commission on September 9, 2008 and the initial DDD vendor contract was awarded on October 15, 2008.
 In less than than 4 months, all the hard work and effort was rewarded.
-DEC officially opened for business December 1st, providing services to developmentally disabled children and adults in northwest Maricopa County, Arizona.
+DEC officially opened for business December 1st, providing services to children and adults with disabilities in northwest Maricopa County, Arizona.
 While there were many struggles along the way, God faithfully provided all the necessary finances and equipment to meet the new program needs.
 One of the greatest blessings came when Pastor Dan Lind, of Faith Bible Church, along with their board of elders, agreed to allow DEC the use of the brand new church facility located off 59th Ave, north of Bell Road.

 Considerable thought went into the development and program design for DEC and the manner in which service would be delivered.
 Every decision was based on the desire for excellence in all things.
 DEC was created to be a special place where their son David and other children and adults like him, could find friendship and acceptance; a community of joy where families could find resources and support; a place that offered HOPE!